openpublishoperation/devops-learn-pr/docs/git/limited-refs.md

   - All branches that you created
   - All branches that you favorited

-As a result of that, a typical user in the VSTS repo now sees around 100 branches at clone time instead of close to 20K, and the negotiations at the beginning of fetch now take a couple of seconds instead of minutes.
+As a result of that, a typical user in the Azure DevOps repo now sees around 100 branches at clone time instead of close to 20K, and the negotiations at the beginning of fetch now take a couple of seconds instead of minutes.
 And a typical user in the Windows repo sees a couple dozen branches